 Despite its popularity, a SharePoint intranet is certain to involve a great deal of time and resources.
 It is far from being the ideal solution for large organizations looking to create a digital workplace that fosters employee engagement and communicates in the culture-building ways now essential for enterprises with dispersed workforces.

 A modern intranet like the Staffbase Employee Experience Intranet, built specifically for effective mobile-first employee communication and culture-building, and ideal for presenting your outward-facing enterprise information, provides a smarter and more cost-effective intranet, while still allowing you to benefit from SharePoint’s proven core strengths as a document management system.
-A demo can show you exactly how that's done.

 Read more about modern intranets: